isomerpages/enterprisesg-switch/_flagship/Lab Crawls/Y Lab, National Gallery Singapore.md

 ![Y-Lab Lab Crawl SWITCH 2022](/images/ylabngs%20-%20Enjiao%20Chen.png)

-Join us at the Y-Lab Open House to go behind-the-scenes and experience innovations in the National Gallery of Singapore.
+The Y-Lab Open House to go behind-the-scenes and experience innovations in the National Gallery of Singapore.
 Come find out how we are leveraging A.I., blockchain, mixed reality and so on to enhance storytelling, how visitors interact with a museum and even how the staff works.

 ![Y-Lab Lab Crawl SWITCH 2022](/images/Gallery-Facade_Photo.jpg)